ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     acl paperless hdr(host) -i paperless.domain.com
     acl jellyfin hdr(host) -i media.domain.com

+    # Send to backend based on SNI ACL
     use_backend be_bookstack if bookstack
     use_backend be_phpmyadmin if phpmyadmin
     use_backend be_guac if guac